mixmastamyk/console/docs/additional.rst

 Don't have many to list yet,
 but there's at least one.

-- Styles bold, italic, and underline have one-letter shortcuts as does HTML, if you're into that sort of thing::
+- The styles bold, italic, and underline have one-letter shortcuts as they do in HTML, if you're into that sort of thing::

+    # COWABUNGA !
     XTREME_STYLING = fx.b + fx.i + fx.u

 Deeper Dive
 ------------

-    *Get down, boogie oogie oogie…*
+    *Get down, boogie oogie oogie…---A Taste of Honey*

 Still interested?
-More than you wanted to know on the subject or terminals and escape codes can be found below:
+More than you wanted to know on the subject of terminals and escape codes can be found below:

     - `Terminal Emulator <https://en.wikipedia.org/wiki/Terminal_emulator>`_